 The amount of educational expenses for which a distribution from a SIMPLE-IRA can be used and not be subject to the penalty under this exception must be reduced by the amount of any qualified scholarship, educational assistance allowance, or payment that is excludable from gross income.

 The ninth exception is if the distribution has occurred because of an IRS levy.
-This exception applies only to distributions occurring after July 22, 1998.
+A state levy is not an exception.